testinprod8080/imposter-on-evm/README.md

 When a Real One has started a task, they cannot perform any other tasks unless they finish, leave unfinished, or a vote is called.

+## Randomness

+Splitting players into teams requires randomness so that it is not easy to determine team membership.
+After all, not knowing if a player is an Imposter is a core game mechanic.

+We cannot achieve true randomness onchain, so the current solution creates a pseudorandom outcome when splitting into teams.
+It is possible to determine team membership ahead of time, so we advise not to put any financial stake into the game outcome until true randomness is achieved.

+In the future, we hope to make use of Chainlink's VRF or an offchain solution.

 # Versions
 ## v0.1
 - [x] Players will be able to play using a manually deployed contract.